Ed Davey tells anti-green Tories 'I'm not for turning'

 Mr Davey's comments come after July's announcement of a 10% cut in government support for onshore wind projects was preceded by reports of a stand-off between the Treasury and Mr Davey over the issue.

-However, Lib Dem leader Nick Clegg later rejected claims of a rift in government over energy policy, saying all ministers were "unreservedly committed" to a low-carbon economy.'New commitments'
+However, Lib Dem leader Nick Clegg later rejected claims of a rift in government over energy policy, saying all ministers were "unreservedly committed" to a low-carbon economy.

 During his speech at the Lib Dem party conference, Mr Davey backed calls by the government's advisory panel, the Committee on Climate Change, for a target on cutting energy sector emissions by 2030.

 Labour leader Ed Miliband declared his backing for the target last week.

 Mr Davey also called for more "enterprise and competition" within the energy markets, and announced plans to compensate customers who lose money when gas and electricity companies break industry rules.

 He also called for his "green deal" to be universally accepted, adding it could potentially create 60,000 new jobs in the UK.

 Business Secretary Vince Cable has meanwhile warned of a "populist backlash against everything green".